ltpitt/c-arduino-photon-sensors/README.md

 ### Possible problems ###

-If you get weird output from serial it is 99% of the cases bad connection or use of wrong resistor.
+If you get weird output from serial, in 99% of the cases, it is because of a bad connection or the use of a wrong resistor.

 I had success with 4.7k resistor but your mileage may vary.